Chengdu: Modern business and trade

-Chengdu is the largest trade center in western China with a market covering all of Sichuan province, exerting influence on six provinces, cities, and districts in western China.
+Chengdu is the largest trade center in western China, with a market that covers all of Sichuan province and exerts influence on six provinces, cities, and districts.
 Chengdu ranks first among cities in western China in terms of the scale of foreign investment in commerce and trade.
 By 2012, total retail sales of consumer goods in Chengdu reached RMB 331.77 billion, up 16 percent annually on average.

 Convention and exhibition industry

-Boasting the claim as "China's Famous Exhibition City" and "China's Most Competitive Convention and Exhibition City", Chengdu takes the lead in central and western China for its scale of convention economy.
+Boasting the claim of being "China's Famous Exhibition City" and "China's Most Competitive Convention and Exhibition City", Chengdu leads central and western China in the scale of its convention economy.
 It has been recognized as one of the three largest convention and exhibition cities in China.
 In 2010, direct revenue from the convention and exhibition industry was RMB 3.21 billion, with a year-on-year growth of 27.8 percent.
 The growth reached a historical high.